 Do not pretend to be someone you are not.
 Please do not post photos that are not of you.
 If you suspect a profile is fake please report it.

 Do not share material that may be considered offensive or inappropriate; this includes images of guns, shirtless/ underwear photos or images of kids on their own.

 Do not do anything illegal in our community

 Do not try to sell goods or services.
 TimePeace is not a marketplace.

 Please report any concerns you have to the TimePeace team at firstname.lastname@example.org

 Keep conversations to the platform.
-Do not give out your phone number.
+Use Direct Messaging to communicate with other members.
+Do not give out your phone number or personal details.